-On those days designated as dress down days, students are permitted to wear jeans (no denim with holes or fringe), athletic pants/shorts or leggings.
-Leggings or tight denim must be worn with a shirt that covers their bottom (fingertip length), t-shirts and school spirit items.
+On those days designated as Spirit Days or out of uniform days, students are permitted to wear jeans (no denim with holes or fringe) or athletic pants/shorts.
+Leggings and denim jeggings will not be permitted.
+On spirit days, shirts must be green/white or St. Michael/Central Catholic spirit wear.
+Out of uniform day guidelines will be given prior to the day.
 Students may not wear t-shirts advertising drugs, alcohol, tobacco or with any inappropriate language.
 All clothing must be appropriate and modest (no bare midriff, no holes or distressed clothing).
-Nail polish and hats are permitted.
 Shoes and socks are required for all dress down days; no sandals or flip-flops.
 The final decision as to what is appropriate rests with the principal.